 Over the years, we formed a great partnership with Feed My Starving Children (FMSC), an organization that develops food for starving children around the world.
 They make a wonderful rice food (MannaPack) with added protein and essential nutrients to help save the lives of hundreds of thousands of starving children around the world.
 Each cook adds their own local flavors, a few Scotch Bonnet Peppers to spice up the food or any fresh vegetables they can grow.

-When we moved to Haiti 26 years ago, we never thought our outreach to feed starving children here would develop into the Feeding Program that we run today, sharing over 24 million meals last year!
+When we moved to Haiti 26 years ago, we never thought that our outreach to feed the starving children here would develop into the Feeding Program that we run today, feeding over 20 million meals last year!

 Thousands of starving Haitian children will often not eat any food for several days.
 Some will be given salt water to drink to make their stomachs feel full.
 Some will go through mountains of trash looking for something to sell or something to eat.
 Some will eat mud cookies to relieve their hunger.
 Many will find nothing to eat.

 One of our heaviest burdens is the need to feed the “poorest of the poor” in Haiti.
 Haitians cannot afford to feed their families and babies.
 The people of Haiti are facing a food crisis.
 The lack of food grown in Haiti and the high price of imported rice and other foods, and the need to feed so many increases each year.
-Many of the children are tired and can’t study at school or go out looking for food, water or work that must be done to help their family.
+Many of the children are lethargic and can’t study at school or go out looking for wood or water and their other daily chores that must be done to support the family.

-Over the years of working with Feed My Starving Children, our feeding program has grown to over 90 organizations that pick up their food each month and go on to feed thousands of children in Haiti.
-The food that we receive each month (8-10 40-foot containers) is our greatest burden, and most challenging.
+Over the years of working with Feed My Starving Children, our feeding program has grown to over 90 organization that pick up their food each month and go on to feed thousands of children in Haiti.
+The food that we receive each month (8-10 40-foot containers) is our most significant undertaking, and most challenging.
 Mark Crea, the Executive Director/CEO of Feed My Starving Children, is standing with Bobby, while his volunteer team works with our Love A Child crew helping out with our monthly food distribution!

 For each container of food, Love A Child spends $10,000 in transportation fees.
-You might say this is a lot of money, but it’s a small price to pay for one container of 272,000 meals to feed starving children.
-That means 8-10 containers add up to a million and a half meals to feed hungry children, and their families each month.
-Wow!
-Look at what we do when we work together.
-We are so grateful to Joyce Meyer Ministries – Hand of Hope for sponsoring one container of food, 272,000 meals for $10,000 each month.
-We also want to thank Jentezen Franklin, for sponsoring a container of food each month.
-Thank you, Jentezen Franklin and his Kingdom Connection partners who sponsored the Kingdom Connection Food Distribution Warehouse.
+You might say this is a lot of money, but it’s a small price to pay for one container of 272,000 meals to feed starving children, so with 8-10 containers that adds up to a million and a half meals to feed the starving children, and their families each month.
+We are so grateful to Jentezen Franklin and his Kingdom Connection partners who sponsored the Kingdom Connection Food Distribution Warehouse.
 Thank you to all our partners for your continuing support.